 Circle 22 is probably fairly complete, but it is hard to judge, as it lies partially buiried under quarry spoil.
 It looks to have had a large diameter.
-This monument would be well worth restoring.
-Circles 23, 24 and 25 are completely destroyed by the large quarry.
+This monument would be well worth excavating and restoring.
+Circles 23, 24 and 25 seem to have been completely destroyed by the large quarry.

 "This is a fine double circle, with a cromleac, partly ruined, in the interior.
-The diameter of the outer circle is 53 feet, and of the inner one 32 feet.
+The diameter of the outer circle is fifty-three feet, and of the inner one thirty-two feet.

 The stones in both are, as is most usual, placed quite close to each other.
-The number of stones in the outer circle is forty-five, but they appear to have been originally fifty-two (the same number as in 29), as places for seven are empty.
+The number of stones in the outer circle is forty-five, but they appear to have been originally fifty-two (the same number as in 29), as places for seven are empty."

-Within the cromleac an interment was found by Mr. Walker." - Petrie.
+"Within the cromleac an interment was found by Mr. Walker."

 "This circle is considerably injured, seventeen stones only remaining of it, although it originally consisted of thirty or thirty-two.
-The diameter is 36 feet.
-The stones of the cromleac remain, but are displaced, and human bones have been found within it." - Petrie.
+The diameter is thirty-six feet.
+The stones of the cromleac remain, but are displaced, and human bones have been found within it."

-No. 24.
-West of 23 (dolmen-circle).
-"There are 23 large stones, which evidently belonged to another circle now destroyed." - Petrie.
+"There are twenty-three large stones, which evidently belonged to another circle now destroyed."

-"They have been rolled to the bottom of the hill in clearing the land, and placed in a row." - Wood Martin.
+"They have been rolled to the bottom of the hill in clearing the land, and placed in a row."

-"Of this circle only 9 stones remain, and no cromleac.
-The diameter was 45 feet." - Petrie.
+"Of this circle only nine stones remain, and no cromleac.
+The diameter was forty-five feet."

-"The site is now entirely cleared." - Wood Martin.
+"The site is now entirely cleared."